Skip to main content

 • Signing with the wrong keypair

-See Error handling - 401 for a full checklist.
+See Error Handling - 401 for a full checklist.

 Vanish Core places a portion of the user’s balance in a pending state when a transaction is submitted.
 Calling /commit - with any outcome - tells Vanish Core to resolve that balance, either applying the change or reverting it.
-Without a commit, the balance remains in a pending state indefinitely.Use POST /account/pending to detect any transactions awaiting commit, including after app crashes.
+Without a commit, the balance remains in a pending state indefinitely.

 If already_processed: true, this tx_id was already committed in a previous call.
 The response still contains the correct status and balance_changes.
 This is by design - /commit is idempotent and safe to retry.